2022 Tour Championship: Quarter-finals

 In the second quarter-final, the season's English Open and Players Championship winner Robertson faced the Northern Ireland Open champion Mark Allen.
-Robertson took a 7–0 lead, with Allen scoring just 55 points in the first seven frames, but Allen avoided a session whitewash by winning the eighth frame.
+Robertson took a 7–0 lead.
+Allen scored just 55 points in the first seven frames, but avoided a session whitewash by winning the eighth frame.
 In the evening session, Allen won five of the first six, before Robertson produced back-to-back centuries of 121 and 130 to win the match 10–6.
 Afterward, Robertson stated that the match had reassured him he could respond strongly against a comeback.